Azure/azureml-assets/assets/models/system/deci-decidiffusion-v1-0/description.md

 {
    "input_data": {
         "columns": ["prompt"],
-        "data": ["a photograph of an astronaut riding a horse"], "index": [0]
+        "data": ["A photo of an astronaut riding a horse on Mars"], "index": [0]
     }
 }